 Prepare Your Application

-When? - Consider which semester would be best
+When? - Which semester would be best?

 If you are a programme student, read through your programme syllabus and contact your Programme Director to help plan your exchange.
 Non-programme students contact the Graduation Office to find out how your studies can include an exchange study period.